sagarv42/creative_assist_slack_bot/README.md

 ## Using the Bot

 *   **Image Review:** Upload an image to a channel where the bot is a member.
-The bot should acknowledge the image and then post a review from OpenAI, using context from your local Excel file.
+The bot will acknowledge the image, gather the local example images and their CSV data, and then post a review from OpenAI based on all this context.
 *   **Mention:** Mention the bot (e.g., `@YourBotName hello`) to see its direct response.

 ## Testing OpenAI Vision Separately